-- The measure is constructed to strip out the distorting effects of MNCs.

-- Underlying domestic demand (UDD) includes:

-- private consumption

-- government consumption

-- building investment

-- This measure pegs nominal growth closer to 5.6% at Q4 2016 (y-o-y).
-UDD grew by 4.6% y-o-y in real terms in Q4 2016.
+- The measure is constructed to strip out the distorting effects of MNCs. - Underlying domestic demand (UDD) includes: - private consumption - government consumption - investment less intangibles and transport equipment. - This measure pegs nominal growth closer to 5.7% at Q3 2016 (y-o-y). - UDD grew by 3.2% y-o-y in real terms in Q3 2016.

-- The CSO will release its own adjusted metric "GNI" in the summer.